 - Later, Booker T. Washington joined the staff of Hampton, where he was studying at Wayland Seminary in Washington.
 He started in 1878 and completed the course in 1879.

-- The educator was selected to head a newly made African American school.
-This was established in Tuskegee with small converted buildings.
+- An administrator selected the educator to lead a newly established African American school in Tuskegee, utilizing small converted buildings.

 - The school has no equipment with little money.